danielbanko/danielbanko.github.io/README.md

 - Data Structures and Algorithms (C++)
 - Computer Systems (C)

-### Skills Acquired or Further Developed at the Bureau
-- Stata
-- Web development (HTML, CSS, Javascript)
-- Markdown
-- Git
-- R
-- MatLab
-- LaTeX
-- Python
-- Implementing lab and field experiments
-- Large dataset analysis/cleaning

 ### More About Me

-I volunteer as a math tutor at a local youth center and sing bass in the [chorus]((http://www.cathedralchoralsociety.org/cathedral-choral-society)) of the National Cathedral.
-Here is a link to my [CV](https://www.dropbox.com/s/rok02wsilwfyr9w/dbankoResume.docx?dl=0) and you can also visit my [Linkedin profile](https://www.linkedin.com/in/daniel-banko/).
-If you want to keep up with my latest coding projects, follow my [GitHub page](https://github.com/danielbanko).
-I also have a **[personal blog](https://danielbanko.wordpress.com/)** and can be found on [Twitter](https://twitter.com/Banjodan2) and [Quora](https://www.quora.com/profile/Daniel-Banko).
+Here is a link to my [CV](https://www.dropbox.com/s/rok02wsilwfyr9w/dbankoResume.docx?dl=0) and my [Linkedin profile](https://www.linkedin.com/in/daniel-banko/).
+In my free time, I volunteer as a math tutor at a local youth center and sing bass in the [chorus]((http://www.cathedralchoralsociety.org/cathedral-choral-society)) of the [National Cathedral](https://cathedral.org/).
+If you want to keep up with my latest coding projects, feel free to follow my [GitHub page](https://github.com/danielbanko).
+I also have a **[personal blog](https://danielbanko.wordpress.com/)** and a profile on [Twitter](https://twitter.com/Banjodan2).

 <script type="text/javascript" src="https://platform.linkedin.com/badges/js/profile.js" async defer></script>
 <p>